Yu Fan: Exile to Jiao Province and death

 When Yu Fan was living in exile, he was still very concerned about state affairs.
-For example, he strongly opposed Sun Quan's idea of sending an army across the sea to attack the warlord Gongsun Yuan in Liaodong (in northeastern China).
+For example, he strongly opposed Sun Quan's idea of sending envoys across the sea to purchase horses from the warlord Gongsun Yuan in Liaodong (in northeastern China).
 However, he did not dare to voice his opinion directly to Sun Quan, so he asked Lü Dai to help him pass his message to Sun Quan, but Lü Dai did not do so.
 Sun Quan heard about it later and was so angry with Yu Fan for opposing his decision that he banished Yu Fan further south to Mengling County (猛陵縣), Cangwu Commandery (蒼梧郡), which is located in present-day Guangxi.
-Sun Quan sent a fleet to attack Gongsun Yuan, but he regretted his decision later when storms caused the fleet to sustain heavy damage and losses.
+(Note: In the Sanguozhi, there was a discrepancy on when Tian Yu attacked Zhou He and co.
+Cao Rui's biography dated the attack to the 10th month of the 6th year of the Taihe era.
+However, in Sun Quan's biography, the attack was dated to the 9th month of the 1st year of the Jiahe era.
+The two months correspond to 1 to 29 Nov and 2 to 30 Oct 232 in the Julian calendar.)
+According to the Jiang Biao Zhuan, Sun Quan then sent a fleet to attack Gongsun Yuan, but he regretted his decision later when storms caused the fleet to sustain heavy damage and losses.
 He remembered Yu Fan and quickly sent messengers to Jiao Province to fetch Yu Fan back to Jianye, but Yu Fan was already dead by then.
+(Note: This account in Jiang Biao Zhuan may be erroneous as the "heavy damage and losses" was actually due to Gongsun Yuan confiscating the troops and treasure sent by Sun Quan after Gongsun nominally submitted to Wu.)